The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: The Scattering theory of discrete semilinear Sch o dinger equations

 Then we combine the above two identities and obtain

 which directly shows $u$ satisfies the equation (\ref{NLS}).

-Finally, we just need use the global existence theory of backward discrete semilinear Schr\"{o}dinger equation in Remark \ref{backward} and extend the solution $u$ to the whole time interval $\left[0,+\infty\right)$.
+Finally, we just need to use the global existence theory of backward discrete semilinear Schr\"{o}dinger equation in Remark \ref{backward} and extend the solution $u$ to the whole time interval $\left[0,+\infty\right)$.
 Then we can take $u_{0}(x)=u(0)$ and the above proof shows the solution $u$, with initial data $u_{0}$, scatters to $e^{it\Delta/2}u_{+}$.
 The uniqueness of such initial data $u_{0}$ comes immediately from the conservation of total mass.
-Besides, the continuity of wave operator $\Omega_{+}$ can be similarly deduced from above iteration procedure. \end{proof} \begin{rem} Notice that, in the discrete setting $\Z^{d}$, if $u\in C(\left[T,+\infty\right);\ell^{2}(\Z^{d}))$ and satisfies the equation like (\ref{qq}), then it's actually a classical solution, as $|u(x,t)|^{p-1}u(x,t)$ in left hand side also belongs to $C(\left[T,+\infty\right);\ell^{2}(\Z^{d}))$. \end{rem} At the end, we give a sufficient condition to ensure the asymptotic completeness.
+Besides, the continuity of the wave operator $\Omega_{+}$ can be similarly deduced from the above iteration. \end{proof} \begin{rem} Notice that, in the discrete setting $\Z^{d}$, if $u\in C(\left[T,+\infty\right);\ell^{2}(\Z^{d}))$ and satisfies the identity (\ref{qq}), then it's actually a classical solution, as $|u(x,t)|^{p-1}u(x,t)$ in left-hand side also belongs to $C(\left[T,+\infty\right);\ell^{2}(\Z^{d}))$. \end{rem} Before we give the proof of the asymptotic completeness, we shall introduce several key lemmas.